PyVRP/PyVRP/docs/source/dev/benchmarking.rst

    pyvrp --help

-We use various different instances to benchmark PyVRP.
+We use the following instances and configurations to benchmark PyVRP:
-Particularly:

 * For the CVRP, we use `the X-instances of Uchoa <http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Vrp-Set-X.tgz>`_.
   Each instance has :math:`n` clients; the runtimes are computed as :math:`2.4 n` seconds on a reference CPU with PassMark score 2183.